Indiana: Professional sports

 Indianapolis is home to the Indianapolis Colts.
 The Colts are members of the South Division of the American Football Conference.
 The Colts have roots back to 1913 as the Dayton Triangles.
 They became an official team after moving to Baltimore, MD, in 1953.
 In 1984, the Colts relocated to Indianapolis, leading to an eventual rivalry with the Baltimore Ravens.
 After calling the RCA Dome home for 25 years, the Colts play their home games at Lucas Oil Stadium in Indianapolis.
-While in Baltimore, the Colts won the 1970 Super Bowl.
-In Indianapolis, the Colts won Super Bowl XLI, bringing the franchise total to two.
+While in Baltimore, the Colts won Super Bowl V. In Indianapolis, the Colts won Super Bowl XLI, bringing the franchise total to two.
 In recent years the Colts have regularly competed in the NFL playoffs.

 Indiana was home to two charter members of the National Football League teams, the Hammond Pros and the Muncie Flyers.
 Another early NFL franchise, the Evansville Crimson Giants spent two seasons in the league before folding.

 Professional teams

 The following table shows the professional sports teams in Indiana.
-Teams in italic are in major professional leagues.
+Teams in italic are in major men's or women's professional leagues.

 The following is a table of sports venues in Indiana having a capacity in excess of 30,000:

 College athletics

 Indiana has had great sports success at the collegiate level.

 In men's basketball, the Indiana Hoosiers have won five NCAA national championships and 22 Big Ten Conference championships.
-The Purdue Boilermakers were selected as the national champions in 1932 before the creation of the tournament, and have won 23 Big Ten championships.
+The Purdue Boilermakers were selected as the national champions in 1932 before the creation of the tournament, and have won 26 Big Ten championships.
 The Boilermakers along with the Notre Dame Fighting Irish have both won a national championship in women's basketball.

 In college football, the Notre Dame Fighting Irish have won 11 consensus national championships, as well as the Rose Bowl Game, Cotton Bowl Classic, Orange Bowl and Sugar Bowl.
 Meanwhile, the Purdue Boilermakers have won 10 Big Ten championships and have won the Rose Bowl and Peach Bowl.

 Schools fielding NCAA Division I athletic programs include: